AI Readiness Assessment Report: The Branded Deliverable That Qualifies Leads Without Pulling You Into Every Call

 -

-Define your readiness dimensions.
+Define your firm's readiness dimensions.
 Pick 5-7 categories that map to your audit methodology.
-These become the backbone of your assessment.
+These become the backbone of your assessment, and the same dimensions your associates will use downstream during the full engagement.

 -